cansavvy/DataTrail_ReOrg/docs/no_toc/02_getting_data_08_intro_to_packages.md

 In the event you want to do this, you first must find the package you want on GitHub and take note of both the package name *AND* the author of the package.
 Check out [this guide](http://kbroman.org/pkg_primer/pages/github.html) for installing from GitHub, but the general workflow is:

-1. `install.packages("devtools")` - only run this if you don't already have `devtools installed.
-If you've been following along with this lesson, you may have installed it when we were practicing installations usin`g the R console
+1. `install.packages("devtools")` - only run this if you don't already have `devtools` installed.
+If you've been following along with this lesson, you may have installed it when we were practicing installations using the R console.
-2. `library(devtools)` - more on what this command is doing immediately below this
+2. `library(devtools)` - more on what this command is doing immediately below this.
 3. `install_github("author/package")` replacing "author" and "package" with their GitHub username and the name of the package.

 ### Loading packages